cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 </style>
 {% endhighlight %}

 To move the sphere, we periodically pass the current eyes image to the the neural network and ask "Where are they looking at?".
-The model returns us two coordinates and we can move the sphere there:
+The model answers with two coordinates where we should move the sphere to:

 {% highlight js %}
 function moveTarget() {